zchee/golang-wiki/Modules.md

 As a result of Semantic Import Versioning, code opting in to Go modules **must comply with these rules**:
 * Follow [semver](https://semver.org/) (with tags such as `v1.2.3`).
-* If the module is version v2 or higher, the major version of the module _must_ be included in both the module path in the `go.mod` file (e.g., `module example.com/my/mod/v2`) and the package import path (e.g., `import "example.com/my/mod/v2/mypkg"`).
+* If the module is version v2 or higher, the major version of the module _must_ be included as a `/vN` at the end of the module paths used in the `go.mod` file (e.g., `module github.com/my/mod/v2`, `require github.com/some/dependency/v3  v3.0.0`) and as a `/vN` in the package import path (e.g., `import "github.com/my/mod/v2/mypkg"`).
 * If the module is version v0 or v1, do _not_ include the major version in either the module path or the import path.

 In general, packages with different import paths are different packages.
 For example, `math/rand` is a different package than `crypto/rand`.
 This is also true if different import paths are due to different major versions appearing in the import path.
 Thus `example.com/my/mod/mypkg` is a different package than `example.com/my/mod/v2/mypkg`, and both may be imported in a single build, which among other benefits helps with diamond dependency problems and also allows a v1 module to be implemented in terms of its v2 replacement or vice versa.